 - Individuals don’t feel like they get the credit they deserve for their contributions to the group.

 Finally, identify changes that could improve direction, alignment, or commitment.
-There are countless ways to address the problems you find — but this is where you and the group can tailor your efforts specifically to what matters most.
+There are countless ways to address the problems you find — but this is where your group can tailor efforts specifically to what matters most.

-You’ll want to engage the insight and creativity of the group to come up with changes that will address key issues.
+You’ll want to engage the insights and creativity of the group to come up with changes to address key issues.
 You can also draw on outside expertise for ideas and solutions.
-And, keep in mind that direction, alignment, and commitment are group-level outcomes.
+Keep in mind that direction, alignment, and commitment are group-level outcomes.
 Any aspect of the group can impact those outcomes.
 To enhance DAC, you might need to change things such as:

 - The quality or frequency of interactions among group members.